 - Pack running is a great way of seeing scenic Wellington.
 There’s no city in the world that can give you such a variety of running and walking tracks so close to the city centre.
 The Southern Walkway, Eastern walkway, Ataturk Memorial, Mt Victoria walking tracks, Mt Lowry, a Capital City, the Botanic Gardens, the harbour and bays, Colonial Knob, the Skyline, the Brooklyn turbine, Roller Coaster, around the perimeter of the Karori Sanctuary, Tinakori Hill, Massey Memorial, Otari Bush, Kaiwharawhara Gorge, Belmont Trig, Red Rocks and may more tracks.

-We have a host of social events planned, not the least of which will be our subsidised formal dinner.
+We have a host of social events planned, not the least of which will be our subsidised formal dinner and at least one trip to the movies.

 - It is great to catch up with members of the pack each week.
 In many cases people lead lives that are so fascinating they would make great plots for Shortland Street.